 - The patient will be unable to walk without the aid of crutches.

-- With grade 3 thigh strain diagnosis, bad swelling will appear immediately.
-Significant bruising deveops within 24 hours.
+- With grade 3 thigh strains, significant swelling can develop immediately.
+Bruising deveops within 24 hours.

 - A static muscle contraction will be painful and is likely to produce a bulge in the muscle.